le-quentin/CocoBot/README.md

 ```
 COCOBOT_TOKEN (required) - your bot's secret token
 COCOBOT_LANGUAGE         - the bot's language, using the 2 chars ISO code.
-Values: en,fr.
-Default: en.
+Values: en,fr - Default: en
+COCOBOT_PREFIX           - the bot's prefix, that should be used before all commands.
+Default: c/
+                           It cannot be blank, but other than that there's no conditions on the format whatsoever.
+                           If you want the bot to work properly, pick something explicit and unambiguous, with special symbols.
 ```

 ## TODO list - things I might change/add